dee445/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 hello script sets the permission to the file hello as follows; Owner: no permission at all, Group: no permission at all. chmod 753 hello script sets the mode of the file hello to this:i chod --reference=olleh hello scriptsets the mode of the file hello the same as olleh’s mode.
+chmod 007 hello script sets the permission to the file hello as follows; Owner: no permission at all, Group: no permission at all. chmod 753 hello script sets the mode of the file hello to this:i chod --reference=olleh hello scriptsets the mode of the file hello the same as olleh’s mode. chmod -R a+X . script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.